ECBCgit/barCoder/Readme.txt

 #
 # Running the code
 #
-# This software requires at least 64 GB of RAM in order to support BLAST searches
+# This software was tested on CentOS 7, and requires at least 64 GB of RAM in
-# against the "nt" database.
+# order to support BLAST searches against the "nt" database.
+A modern CPU is
+# recommended, however the program is not currently optimized for multi-threaded
+# processing.
 #
 # Dependencies:
 #